Particular/docs.particular.net/serviceinsight/installation.md

 ## Installation

-1. Install [ServiceControl](/servicecontrol/installation.md)—at a minimum, an [error instance](/servicecontrol/#servicecontrol-instance-types) is required.
+1. Deploy [ServiceControl](/servicecontrol/)—at a minimum, an [error instance](/servicecontrol/servicecontrol-instances/deployment/) is required.
 1. Download and run the [ServiceInsight installer](https://github.com/Particular/ServiceInsight/releases)
 1. After accepting the license terms and conditions, click "Install" (the installer will require elevated privileges)
-1. Validate the installation by launching the “ServiceInsight” desktop application and connecting to the ServiceControl error instance at the URL shown in the [ServiceControl Management application](/servicecontrol/installation.md#installing-servicecontrol-instances) (or the host and port specified when [installing ServiceControl using PowerShell](/servicecontrol/powershell.md)).
+1. Validate the installation by launching the “ServiceInsight” desktop application and connecting to the ServiceControl error instance at the [host](/servicecontrol/servicecontrol-instances/configuration.md<!-- //TODO #servicecontrolhostname -->) and [port](/servicecontrol/servicecontrol-instances/configuration.md<!-- //TODO #servicecontrolport -->) configured.